hotmeshio/pluck-typescript/README.md

 );
 ```

-### Flush
-Call `flush` to cancel a durable workflow.
-This will remove the function response from the cache and cancel any associated hooks.
+## Data in Motion: Operationalize Your Functions
+Plucky does more than routing functions.
+Setting the `ttl` to 'infinity' *operationalizes* an ordinary function, converting into a **durable workflow**.
+Your functions will run as part of the Redis-backed operational data layer and can only be removed by calling `flush`.

 ```javascript
 const response = await pluck.flush('greeting', 'jsmith');
 ```

-## Data in Motion: Operationalize Your Functions
-Setting the `ttl` to 'infinity' operationalizes an ordinary function as a **durable workflow**.
-During this time you can bind transactional *Hooks* to the workflow to extend its functionality.
+During this time you can bind transactional *Hooks* to extend your function.
 Hooks are *subroutines* that run as parallel transactions with read and write access to shared function state.
 Consider the `greet` function which has been updated to persist the user's email and sign them up for a recurring newsletter (using a **Hook**).

 ```javascript
 functon greet (email: string, user: { first: string}) {